asmadeuxs/KadeFork/README.md

 Kade Engine 1.4.2 fork because I was bored.

+---

+Strict No LLM / No AI Policy
+Use of generative AI/LLMs is strictly forbidden for all contributions.

+This includes bug reports and comments on the issue tracker.

+---

 you might wanna use `--recurse-submodules` when cloning this repository since it has some local ones that are needed for the game to compile.

 ```